rimstar.org Solar power - Pure/true vs modified sine waves and inverters

 Demonstration of true/pure sine wave vs modified sine wave

 I hooked up a small inverter to a battery and used an oscilloscope to see the shape of the inverter's output (the waveform.)
 An oscilloscope is a device that can show in graph form what the output of the inverter looks like.
-It's really graphing the changing voltage but the current, or speed of the electrons, follows the same shape.
+It's showing the voltage because that's what oscilloscopes measure when hooked up directly to an inverter's output.
 See the first photo below for the test setup.

 Oscilloscope output for pure sine wave.